1. Course Introduction

 Rhumba & Habanera Grooves

-The Rhumba and Habanera grooves are an important element of the rhythmic toolbox of New Orleans Piano to make the music funky.
+The Rhumba and Habanera Piano plays an important role in the rhythmic toolbox of New Orleans Piano, primarily to make the music funky.

 The Rhumba is often associated with Professor Longhair.
 The Rhumba left hand pattern creates a broken rhythm that works for dancers.
 We offset the left hand pattern with our right hand by playing in the gaps.